allanmboyd/spidertest/README.md

 Overview
 --------

-SpiderTest is designed for lazy people - like me - who prefer to have a machine not only run a bunch of web tests but also to kind of implement them too.
+SpiderTest is NodeJS module designed for lazy people - like me - who prefer to have a machine not only run a bunch of web tests but also to kind of implement them too.

 For example my website might have lots of different pages with links to other pages and resources like images, css, javascript - whatever.
 Assuming all of those pages and resources are accessible via